Gab0/PDFPresentator/README.md

 # About

-`PDF Presentator` is a revival of the awesome software for pdf presentations called `PDF Presenter`.
-It was released in 2011, and the original `jar` still works and can be found [here](http://pdfpresenter.sourceforge.net).
+`PDF Presentator` is a revival of the awesome software for pdf presentations called `PDF Presenter` which was released in 2011 and still has an available [jar](http://pdfpresenter.sourceforge.net).

-The source code, in the other hand, needed some love to compile again... at least outside the intended Eclipse compilation environment.
+The source code is also provided on the project's page, except the instructions points to a recreation of an build environment inside the Eclipse IDE which I don't have.
+So here is a very simple Maven project to build `PDF Presenter`.

-PDF Presenter is a full-featured software to present slides stored as pdf files.
+`PDF Presenter` is a full-featured software to present slides stored as pdf files.
-It allows to display the contents in secondary window/monitor, while you control the presentation in your laptop screen or whatever.
+It allows to display slides in fullscreen on a secondary window/monitor, while the presentation is controlled from the main window/laptop screen/monitor.
 The novelty here is that you can draw and highlight over the slides, create annotation margins, and more.
-Navigation across slides is simple but efficient, and the performance is very good.
+Navigation across slides is simple but efficient, and performance is good.

-So here it is, PDF Presenter adapted for Apache Maven builds.
-The `pom` file and underlying organization of the build should be clumsy at the moment, but I'll try to improve it a bit (it works).
 I'm cooking some ideas for new features and I'll try to implement those here... enjoy.

 # Build